Frequently Asked Questions About Reader's Digest Prizes

 While you can enter the main Sweepstakes - and have an equal chance of winning - by saying YES or NO, saying YES to our offer can bring you an extra chance to win in a special prize draw.

-Be wary of phone calls saying you've won a prize and ask for cash deposit or transfers to claim the prize(s).
+Be wary of phone calls and SMS text messages saying you've won a prize and ask for cash deposit or transfers to claim the prize(s).

 Reader's Digest advises all of their winners by registered mail.
-So if you receive a phone call saying you've won a prize, just ask one simple question: "Is it free?"
+So if you receive a phone call or SMS text message saying you've won a prize, just ask one simple question: "Is it free?"
 If not, hang up.

 Be suspicious if people ask you for money to claim a prize.